ReneDCDSL/ReneDCDSL.github.io/_posts/2023-10-20-Cuisine & Ingredient Clustergin.md

 ![png](/img/posts/Cuisine/output_73_0.png)

 From this second graph, we can observe more distinction between the cuisines.
-There are still some heavy overlapping in the middle-left part of the graph but they all seem to diverge in a different direction.
+There are still some heavy overlapping in the middle-left part of the graph, but they all seem to diverge in a different direction.
 Japanese cuisine tend to have a higher degree of the 2nd principal component, while Greek and Cajun/Creole have on average a higher amount of the 1st principal component.
 <br>
 To reduce the noise in these graphs and get another view of the resulting PCA model, we can focus on cuisine centroids, the average points of all recipes.

+<a name="centroids"></a>

 #### Centroids